 About the Organization

-AARCH’s regular activities include: sponsoring a series of summer and fall tours to historic places throughout the region; holding workshops and conferences; giving educational slide presentations; publishing a biannual Newsletter; and providing technical assistance to homeowners, municipalities, businesses and other organizations.
-AARCH seeks to find solutions for endangered historic and architectural resources and, for example, was largely responsible for getting the state to change its twenty- year policy of neglect toward Camp Santanoni, a National Historic Landmark, in the Town of Newcomb.
-Since then AARCH has overseen planning work, ongoing restoration, and a summer interpretive program there through the Friends of Camp Santanoni.
-AARCH has also sought to ensure a future for Adirondack fire towers by nominating them to the National Register of Historic Places and currently by sponsoring and supporting two fire tower preservation projects, the Friends of Poke-O-Moonshine and the Friends of Hurricane Mountain.
+AARCH’s regular activities include: sponsoring a series of educational tours to historic places throughout the region; holding technical workshops; supporting local advocacy efforts; publishing regular newsletters; and providing technical assistance to homeowners, municipalities, businesses and other organizations.
+AARCH has supported the preservation of Camp Santanoni since its founding in 1990, working with the NYS Department of Environmental Conservation and Town of Newcomb to preserve, protect, and celebrate this National Historic Landmark.
+AARCH has also sought to ensure a future for Adirondack fire towers through nominations to the National Register of Historic Places, in addition to sponsoring and supporting the Friends of Poke-O-Moonshine and the Friends of Hurricane Mountain.

-AARCH also has a small publishing program, which seeks to publish books and other materials related to the region’s architectural history and legacy.
-In 2000, AARCH published Santanoni: From Japanese Temple to Life at an Adirondack Great Camp by Rob Engel, Paul Malo and Howie Kirschenbaum.
-In 2006, AARCH published Adirondack Churches: A History of Design and Building by Sally E. Svenson.
-In 2017, AARCH published A Guide to Architecture in the Adirondacks by Richard Longstreth.
+AARCH also seeks to publish books and other materials related to the region’s architectural history and legacy.
+Our publications include Santanoni: From Japanese Temple to Life at an Adirondack Great Camp by Rob Engel, Paul Malo and Howie Kirschenbaum; Adirondack Churches: A History of Design and Building by Sally E. Svenson; and A Guide to Architecture in the Adirondacks by Richard Longstreth.

-AARCH’s 25 years of work and accomplishment was recognized in 2015 when the National Trust for Historic Preservation awarded AARCH the prestigious Trustee’s Award for Organizational Excellence.
+In 2015 the National Trust for Historic Preservation awarded AARCH the prestigious Trustee’s Award for Organizational Excellence.